Axonius/axonius_api_client/docs/main/usage_cli/grp_cnx_cmds/cmd_get_by_id.rst

 .. include:: /main/.special.rst

-users get-by-username
+adapters cnx get-by-id
 ###############################################

-This command lets you search for users by username and export the data to CSV or JSON.
+This command is used to extract the metadata for connections from the output of the `adapters get` command and optionally filter the connections based on status or id.

 Common Options
 ===============================================